philippinespire/pire_ssl_data_processing/README.md

 **Check Upper Limit**

 Open your out file and check that the upper limit was set correctly.
-Record the longest contig and uppper limit in your species README.
+Record the longest contig, uppper limit used in loop, and the number of identified regions and scaffolds  in your species README.

 The upper limit should be XX7500 (just under longest scaffold length).
 Ex: if longest scaffold is 88,888, then the upper limit should be 87,500; if longest scaffold is 87,499, then the upper limit should be 77,500.